About Scooters as a Vehicle Class

 - As a kid, I had a mountain bike and rode adventurously in the neighborhood and surrounding areas. built little jumps and ramps and obstacles for myself and the other kids.
 I’m not skilled at all compared to some people, and I’m deeply skilled on a bicycle compared to others.

-- Later, as a young adult, did bike commuting, while also using trains and busses, Got pretty good and aware at riding around a city with a bycycle, including knowing some paths/routes at all times of day/different conditions
+- Later, as a young adult, did bike commuting, while also using trains and busses, Got pretty good and aware at riding around a city with a bicycle, including knowing some paths/routes at all times of day/different conditions

 - got a city commuting bike when living in Golden, CO, late 20s/early 30s and spent a TON of time riding it around the city of Golden, CO, esp during Covid.
 Take a look here to see some of my biking (and walking/running) in Golden.